MattFlood7/LinkedInBot/README.md

 V: Number of profiles the bot actually visited (profiles you can access: rank 3 or less);

 Q: Number of profiles in queue.

-## TODO
-Add configurable options to view/add people who have job titles that you provide.
-Ex ['Developer', 'CTO', 'CEO', etc..]